-The Deadline for the Spring sequence start is October 29, 2014; 4:00pm.
+The Deadline for the Fall sequence start is May 28, 2015; 4:00pm.
 Completed applications must be received by the Nursing Division by the deadline date; incomplete and/or late applications will not be considered and you will receive a letter of acceptance or denial within 2-3 weeks of the deadline date.
 All applications must be either hand-delivered or mailed via certified mail to:

 Central Arizona College

 To ensure a quality learning environment, CAC's Nursing program class size is limited - making entrance into the program highly competitive.
 Admission is selective and based on specific criteria.
 Acceptance into the college and/or completion of the pre-requisites does not guarantee acceptance into the Nursing Program.

 Students will be considered for admission to the CAC Nursing Program who have/are:

 Been admitted to Central Arizona College.
 Students may apply online at www.centralaz.edu or in person at any of our locations.